-20 A situation characterized by more than 10% of working days with an exceeding of the limit greater than 20% of the limit itself is considered an average level of severity.
+&lt;sup>19 A situation characterized by more than 10% of working days with an exceeding of the limit greater than 20% of the limit itself is considered an average level of severity.

-21 It is considered a high level of severity in the presence of more than 10% of the working days characterized by exceeding the limit greater than 30% of the limit itself.
+&lt;sup>20 It is considered a high level of severity in the presence of more than 10% of the working days characterized by exceeding the limit greater than 30% of the limit itself.